thuliteio/getdoks.org/content/docs/basics/shortcodes/index.md

 ### Note callout

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
-Doks is a documentation website toolkit built with Hyas.
+Doks is a documentation website toolkit built with Thulite.
 You can get started with this command:

 ```bash
 npm create hyas@latest -- --template doks